 On the frontend, querying was enabled with prefixed prompts and note content as the prompt.
 Setting up the API was straightforward, though purchasing credits resulted in more than needed.

 Six months ago, many opinions existed on what is important in note-taking.
 Interestingly, during the project, it was discovered that authoring solid memos has the most long-term impact.
-Good memos are intuitive, easy to follow, and tell the full story.
-Previously, great value was placed on small, continuous notes, either by topic or time, with the belief that refining this process would create coherence in fragmented activities.
-The greatest lesson from this project was a shift in perspective: the primary focus should be on properly authored, purposeful, and accurate memos, with capturing and organizing them being secondary.
+Good memos are intuitive, easy to follow, and tell the full story within the context of the memo.
+Previously, great value was placed on the function of collecting of anything with the belief that refining this process would create coherence in fragmented content.
+The greatest lesson from this project was a shift in perspective: the primary focus should be on the usefulness of the collected data.
+The right goal is to aim on having properly authored, purposeful, and accurate memos that are self-contained information packages.
+The way of such notes are collected with is the second order problem.
+Improving the ways to reach this end-result is crucial.
+Some level of periodic checks needs to be in placed in order to assess if the goal is reached.
+One easy way to test the outcome is to think whether or not reading the note makes any sense or if it brings any value in the future.
+Notes that does not meet this criteria should not probably exist.

 textarea

 elements should be wrapped in web components rather than managed solely with React.This project provided valuable insights into organizing and managing daily tasks and memos.
 It demonstrated the feasibility of creating a useful application for personal and professional use within a relatively short time frame.
-However, using MacOS' built-in tools like Vim and Finder with a Dropbox-synced directory ultimately met the needs better.
+However, Markdown files on native MacOS Dropbox-synced directory ultimately met the needs better.
+The function of note taking revolves around typing and text editing, which is highly nuanced operation from interaction point of view.
+This requires substantial amount of logic to be written for string manipulation.
+This work was not deemed reasonable to continue without clarifying the concept further, as having yet another text editor was not the primary goal.
 Bert can be happily archived as a successful proof of concept.